How hard is the coronavirus second wave hitting in Europe?

 Czech Republic: one of Europe's worst-hit now sees some promising signs

-If cases continue to fall, the government has said that some kids could return to school.
+If cases continue to fall, the government has said that some children could return to school.

 Meanwhile, volunteers are being trained to take the pressure off a health service under huge pressure.